CleverTap/clevertap-android-sdk/templates/README.md

     implementation "${ext.deps.exoPlayerUi}"
 ```

-Once you've updated your module `build.gradle` file, make sure you have specified `jcenter()` and `google()` as a repositories in your project `build.gradle` and then sync your project in File -> Sync Project with Gradle Files.
+Once you've updated your module `build.gradle` file, make sure you have specified `mavenCentral()` and `google()` as a repositories in your project `build.gradle` and then sync your project in File -> Sync Project with Gradle Files.

 ## 🎉 Integration
 [(Back to top)](#-table-of-contents)